Skip to content

 Benefits of Open Track Spearguns

 The main benefit to open track spearguns is that you don’t have to worry about shooting a fish at close range and the fish damaging your gun.
 Open track spearguns can be easier to load than enclosed track spearguns.
-With that being said most loading challenges are easily overcome by being familiar with your own equipment.
+With that being said, most loading challenges are easily overcome by being familiar with your own equipment.
 Newer divers will take longer on any type of equipment they are reloading, where experienced divers will be quicker, especially with their own equipment.

 Open Track Problems